 Integrative cancer care combines the best and most appropriate treatments for you from different medical approaches to enhance your quality of life and/or clinical outcomes.

 - Combines conventional, self, and complementary care into an integrated whole.

-- Is used to treat the cancer, make your body less supportive of cancer, manage side effects, reduce the risk of recurrence, and whenever possible, prevent or decrease the risk of adverse long-term and late effects of cancer and its treatment.
+- Improves treatment outcomes, makes your body less supportive of cancer, manages side effects, reduces the risk of recurrence, and, whenever possible, prevents or decreases the risk of adverse long-term and late effects of cancer and its treatment.

 - Puts you, the person with cancer, at the center as an active participant in your cancer care.

-- Is grounded in evidence-based or best practices in patient care.
+- Is grounded in evidence or best practices in patient care.

 - Is anchored in health and healing, focusing where possible on enhancing your innate capacity to heal physically, mentally, emotionally, and spiritually.

 Conventional care is the care you’ll receive from conventionally trained physicians (also called allopathic or Western medicine physicians) and most hospitals.
 Conventional approaches include surgery, chemotherapy, radiotherapy, and other treatments.

 Self care, also called lifestyle medicine, includes your practices and behaviors regarding diet, exercise, relaxation, and more.